Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Get-AzOracleDatabaseDbSystemShape.md

 ## EXAMPLES

-### Example 1: Gets a list of the Database System Shapes by location
+### Example 1: Get a list of the Database System Shapes by location
 ```powershell
 Get-AzOracleDatabaseDbSystemShape -Location "eastus"
 ```